IU Tuition Benefit Plan Provisions

 Quarter Term Schedule – The Graduate - Kelley Direct program and the Graduate - Business of Medicine MBA program are each on a quarter term schedule.
-For employees and IU Retirees, the tuition benefit subsidy is equal to the annual benefit maximum (3 semesters) at the Business Graduate Rate listed in the rate section divided over four terms instead of three semesters.
+Award maximum applies to each quarter.

 Registration for courses during work hours – Employees who wish to enroll in University classes scheduled during normal work hours must obtain advance approval from the associated Department Head.
 See the applicable Training and Education personnel policy for provisions about covering time away from the job.

-Audit Hours – For employees/IU Retirees and spouses/domestic partners, audit hours are eligible for the tuition benefit.
+Audit Hours – For employees/IU Retirees and spouses, audit hours are eligible for the tuition benefit.
 The tuition benefit for the eligible dependent child is limited to credit hours only and does not apply to audit hours.

 The Advance College Project (ACP) is a partnership between Indiana University and participating high schools within the states of Indiana, Ohio, and Michigan.
 ACP offers college credit to qualified high school seniors (and some juniors) who enroll in IU general education courses that are offered at their local high schools during the regular school day and taught by certified high school teachers who hold adjunct lecturer status with Indiana University.
 ACP courses are administered from the IU Bloomington campus, as well as IU East, IU Kokomo, IU Northwest, IU South Bend and IU Southeast.